What is prior authorization — and why are denials so common?

 Generic medical-necessity language

-A letter that says "this treatment is standard of care" without citing guidelines and tying them to your specific clinical findings will lose.
-Insurers need to see your diagnosis, your labs, your imaging, and the specific criteria you meet.
+A letter that says "this treatment is standard of care" without tying evidence to your specific clinical findings may be less persuasive.
+Include the relevant diagnosis, records, and criteria that address the stated denial reason.

 Missing the 180-day window